How to Fix Sump motor failure on KitchenAid KDFE204KPS

 Step 1

-Disconnect power at the breaker or by unplugging the unit before touching any internal components — water and electricity are a lethal combination.
-Remove the filter and lower spray arm to clear the way, then reach into the sump and try spinning the impeller by hand.
-If it feels seized or unusually stiff, the motor bearings have failed and the motor assembly will need replacement.
+Before you touch any internal components, disconnect power at the breaker or unplug the unit.
+Water and electricity don’t mix!
+Start by removing the filter and lower spray arm to clear the area, then reach into the sump and try spinning the impeller by hand.
+If it feels seized or unusually stiff, you’re looking at a failed motor assembly that needs replacing.

 Step 2

-Using a multimeter set to Rx1, probe both winding terminals at the motor harness connector to check for continuity.
-A healthy motor will show measurable resistance on both windings; an open reading (OL or infinite resistance) on either winding confirms a burned winding and means the motor must be replaced.
-Pro tip: photograph the harness connector orientation before unplugging so reassembly is straightforward.
+Next, using a multimeter set to Rx1, probe both winding terminals at the motor harness connector to check for continuity.
+A healthy motor will show measurable resistance on both windings; an open reading (OL or infinite resistance) on either winding confirms a burned winding, meaning it’s time for a replacement.
+Pro tip: take a photo of the harness connector orientation before unplugging so reassembly is straightforward.

 Step 3

-Before condemning the motor, test the start capacitor by checking its actual capacitance against the value printed on its label using a capacitor-capable multimeter.
-A capacitor that is out of tolerance, visibly bulging, or cracked can mimic motor failure symptoms and costs only around $10 to replace — always rule this out first.
-If the capacitor tests good, the fault is confirmed in the motor windings or bearings.
+Before you conclude the motor is the issue, test the start capacitor by checking its actual capacitance against the value printed on its label using a multimeter.
+A capacitor that is out of tolerance, visibly bulging, or cracked can mimic motor failure symptoms and costs around $10 to replace — always rule this out first.
+If the capacitor tests good, the fault lies in the motor windings or bearings.

 Step 4

-Tilt the dishwasher carefully onto its back to expose the underside of the sump, giving you clear access to the three motor mounting screws.
+Next, carefully tilt the dishwasher onto its back to expose the underside of the sump, giving you clear access to the three motor mounting screws.
 Remove the screws, unplug the wiring harness, and pull the motor and impeller assembly free as a unit.
-Install the new assembly by reversing these steps, making sure the impeller seats fully and the harness connector clicks positively into place.
+Installing the new assembly is just reversing these steps, ensuring the impeller seats fully and the harness connector clicks positively into place.

 Step 5